Corbin Carroll Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.
+- The Rockies pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have a 5.15 team ERA that ranks 28th among all league pitching staffs.
+- The Rockies have a 5.20 team ERA that ranks 29th across all MLB pitching staffs.

-- Kauffmann (0-2) gets the starting nod for the Rockies, his third this season.
+- Rockies pitchers combine to surrender 71 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- In his last appearance on Thursday, the right-hander threw 4 1/3 innings against the Miami Marlins, giving up five earned runs while surrendering six hits.
+- In his most recent appearance on Thursday against the Miami Marlins, the lefty tossed five innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.